Scott Perunovich

-Scott Douglas Perunovich (born August 18, 1998) is an American professional ice hockey defenceman currently playing with the Springfield Thunderbirds in the American Hockey League (AHL) as a prospect to the St. Louis Blues in the National Hockey League (NHL).
-He was drafted by the Blues in the second round, 45th overall, in the 2018 NHL Entry Draft.
+Scott Douglas Perunovich (born August 18, 1998) is an American professional ice hockey defenseman for the Tucson Roadrunners of the American Hockey League (AHL) while under contract to the Utah Mammoth of the National Hockey League (NHL).
+He was drafted by the St. Louis Blues in the second round, 45th overall, in the 2018 NHL entry draft.

-While playing with the University of Minnesota–Duluth, Perunovich was named to the AHCA East First-Team All-American, the NCHC First All-Conference Team, All-Tournament Team, and NCHC All-Rookie team.
+While playing with the University of Minnesota Duluth, Perunovich was named to the AHCA East First-Team All-American, the NCHC First All-Conference Team, All-Tournament Team, and NCHC All-Rookie team.
 He won several awards for his outstanding play, including the NCHC Offensive Defenseman of the Year, NCHC Rookie of the Year and Hobey Baker Award.

 Internationally, Perunovich has represented the United States at the 2015 Ivan Hlinka Memorial Tournament, where they finished in fifth place, and the 2018 World Junior Ice Hockey Championships, winning a bronze medal.

 Personal life

 Perunovich was born to Jim and Susan Perunovich on August 18, 1998, in Hibbing, Minnesota.
-He is of Serbian descent.
-He grew up with two older siblings, Lisa and Jeffrey.
+He is of Montenegrin descent.
+Perunovich's paternal great-grandparents Nikola (Nicholas) and Stana (Stella) Perunović immigrated to Hibbing from Montenegro; Nikola was a descendant of the Pješivci tribe, and Perunovich's ancestors had fought against the invading colonial Ottoman Empire.
 He began figure skating lessons at the age of four before eventually joining a hockey team.
-Although his uncle Doug Torrel played for the University of Minnesota-Duluth Bulldogs from 1988 to 1992 and was drafted by the Vancouver Canucks in the 1987 NHL Entry Draft, Perunovich was attracted to the school due to the team's success.
+Although his uncle Doug Torrel played for the University of Minnesota-Duluth Bulldogs from 1988 to 1992 and was drafted by the Vancouver Canucks in the 1987 NHL entry draft, Perunovich was attracted to the school due to the team's success.